-Passwords are a common form of authentication and are often the only barrier between a user and your personal information.
-There are several programs attackers can use to help guess or "crack" passwords, but by choosing good passwords and keeping them confidential, you can make it more difficult for an unauthorized person to access your information.
+Passwords are a common form of authentication and are often the only barrier between you and your personal information.
+There are several programs attackers can use to help guess or "crack" passwords.
+But if you choose good passwords and keep them confidential, you can make it more difficult for an unauthorized person to access your information.

-Think about the number of personal identification numbers (PINs), passwords, or passphrases you use every day: getting money from the ATM or using your debit card in a store, logging on to your computer or email, signing in to an online bank account or shopping cart...the list seems to just keep getting longer.
-Keeping track of all of the number, letter, and word combinations may be frustrating at times, and maybe you’ve wondered if all of the fuss is worth it.
-After all, what attacker cares about your personal email account, right?
-Or why would someone bother with your practically empty bank account when there are others with much more money?
-Often, an attack is not specifically about your account but about using the access to your information to launch a larger attack.
-And while having someone gain access to your personal email might not seem like much more than an inconvenience and threat to your privacy, think of the implications of an attacker gaining access to your social security number or your medical records.
+You probably use a number of personal identification numbers (PINs), passwords, and passphrases every day: from getting money from the ATM or using your debit card in a store, to logging in to your email or into an online retailer.
+Keeping track of all of the number, letter, and word combinations may be frustrating at times, but you’ve seen enough news coverage to know that hackers represent a real threat to your information.
+Often, an attack is not specifically about your account, but about using the access to your information to launch a larger attack.

 One of the best ways to protect information or physical property is to ensure that only authorized people have access to it.
-Verifying that someone is the person they claim to be is the next step, and this authentication process is even more important, and more difficult, in the cyber world.
-Passwords are the most common means of authentication, but if you don't choose good passwords or keep them confidential, they're almost as ineffective as not having any password at all.
-Many systems and services have been successfully broken into due to the use of insecure and inadequate passwords, and some viruses and worms have exploited systems by guessing weak passwords.
+Verifying that those requesting access are the people they claim to be is the next step.
+This authentication process is more important and more difficult in the cyber world.
+Passwords are the most common means of authentication, but only work if they are complex and confidential.
+Many systems and services have been successfully breached because of insecure and inadequate passwords.
+Once a system is compromised, it’s open to exploitation by other unwanted sources.

 Most people use passwords that are based on personal information and are easy to remember.
-However, that also makes it easier for an attacker to guess or "crack" them.
-Consider a four-digit PIN number.
+However, that also makes it easier for an attacker to crack them.
+Consider a four-digit PIN.
 Is yours a combination of the month, day, or year of your birthday?
-Or the last four digits of your social security number?
-Or your address or phone number?
-Think about how easily it is to find this information out about somebody.
+Does it contain your address or phone number?
+Think about how easy it is to find someone’s birthday or similar information.
 What about your email password—is it a word that can be found in the dictionary?
-If so, it may be susceptible to "dictionary" attacks, which attempt to guess passwords based on words in the dictionary.
+If so, it may be susceptible to dictionary attacks, which attempt to guess passwords based on common words or phrases.

 Although intentionally misspelling a word ("daytt" instead of "date") may offer some protection against dictionary attacks, an even better method is to rely on a series of words and use memory techniques, or mnemonics, to help you remember how to decode it.
 For example, instead of the password "hoops," use "IlTpbb" for "[I] [l]ike [T]o [p]lay [b]asket[b]all."
 Using both lowercase and capital letters adds another layer of obscurity.
-Your best defense, though, is to use a combination of numbers, special characters, and both lowercase and capital letters.
-Change the same example we used above to "Il!2pBb." and see how much more complicated it has become just by adding numbers and special characters.
+Changing the same example used above to "Il!2pBb." creates a password very different from any dictionary word.

-Longer passwords are more secure than shorter ones because there are more characters to guess, so consider using passphrases when you can.
-For example, "This passwd is 4 my email!" would be a strong password because it has many characters and includes lowercase and capital letters, numbers, and special characters.
-You may need to try different variations of a passphrase—many applications limit the length of passwords, and some do not accept spaces.
+The National Institute of Standards and Technology (NIST) has developed specific guidelines for strong passwords.
+According to NIST guidance, you should consider using the longest password or passphrase permissible (8–64 characters) when you can.
+For example, "Pattern2baseball#4mYmiemale!" would be a strong password because it has 28 characters.
+It also includes the upper and lowercase letters, numbers, and special characters.
+You may need to try different variations of a passphrase—some applications limit the length of passwords, some do not accept spaces or certain special characters.
 Avoid common phrases, famous quotations, and song lyrics.